DevOpsPlayground/Hands-on-with-AWS-Fargate/README.md

 1. SSH Client (Terminal or Putty)
 2. Paper with neccesary variables provided by ECS Digital:
    - IP Address
    - Security Group ID
    - Public Subnet ID

 ## Setup
 1. Open your SSH Client
 2. Connect to your provisional instance:
  - `ssh ec2-user@Provided-Ip-Address`
+3. When prompted, use the password displayed on the big screen
-3. You are ready to go!
+4. You are ready to go!

 ## Deployment
-1. To ease the deployment
+1. To ease the deployment, we will start by defining some variables that we are going to use later
- -
  ```
  cluster_name=<name>-<surname>-cluster
  subnet_id=provided-subnet-id
  ghost_sg_id=provided-sg-id
  ```

-2. Create your cluster:
+2. The first real step in
  - `aws ecs create-cluster --cluster-name ${cluster_name}`

 3. Create your blog service
  -
  ```